omarmc9203/CyanogenPSP/README.md

 - Cursor (analog buttons)
 - Home Menu
 - Touch tones, when pressing the cross button on an app/widget.
 - App drawer highlighting effect.
 - Menu buttons Highlighting effects.
 - Battery functions.
 (Displays the battery percentage, by using icons.)
 - App Drawer
-- CWM Based PSP Recovery Menu 1.0 (Merged) - Press square to open power menu, then select recovery.
+- Recovery menu (Merged) - Can be launched from the power menu.
 - Lockscreen
 - Notification Slider
 - Navbar functions, for returning home or back to the previous menu.